quanterall/HaskellMaterials/basics/extras/optics.md

    keys.

-2. Use a traversal to create a function that will traverse over a `Value`[0] and if it's an object, will modify any values that are strings to be numbers if they can be read as numbers.
+2. Use a traversal to create a function that will traverse over a `Value`[0] and if it's an object, will modify any values that are strings to be `Number` if they can be read as numbers.

 #### Exercise notes (Traversals and Folds)